-The RPS Procurement Table (RPT) is the standardized reporting table that identifies the renewable energy and renewable energy certificates (REC) procurement and retirement in each RPS compliance period through the planning horizon.
-The retail sales may be adjusted due to hydro procurement or green power programs as allowed under PUC Section 399.11 et. seq.
+The RPS Procurement Table (RPT) is the standardized reporting table that identifies the renewable energy and REC procurement and retirement in each RPS compliance period through the planning horizon.
+The retail sales may be adjusted due to hydroelectric procurement or green power programs as allowed under PUC Section 399.11 et. seq.
 RECs can be reported in this table and can be used toward satisfying requirements of the RPS.
 The table also provides for optional use of RECs in the form of historic carryover and excess procurement.